razor-network/docs/docs/explainer.md

 #### Re-entrancy attacks
 Re-entrancy attacks are kept in mind while developing the smart contracts.
 #### Other bugs and vulnerabilities
-Smart contracts will be audited by at least two external teams to make sure the contracts are bug-free.
+Smart contracts will be audited to make sure the contracts are bug-free.
 ### Smart contract/network architecture
 A simplified network and smart contract architecture is shown below.
 The illustration shows the case where the client application is hosted on the same blockchain as Razor Network smart contracts.
 The case where the application is on a different network is not shown.